Businesses with employees must file the 941 Form for 2025. It’s due on a quarterly basis and is part of your responsibility to withhold payroll taxes.

 - Social Security and Medicare Tax withheld

-- Adjustments due to sick pay, family leave, or insurance
+- Sick pay, family leave, or insurance based adjustments

 Form 941 is due by the last day of the month at the end of each quarter.
 There are penalties for filing business taxes late.
-Below are the tue days for both 2024 and 2025.
+Below are the due dates for both 2025 and 2026.

 Period | Form 941 Due Date |